 - You’ve completed a defensive driving class within the past 12 months

 Car insurance discounts in Florida

-You can save on your auto insurance by checking to see if you qualify for Florida car insurance discounts.
-Insurers reward customers that pay their premiums early or automatically, as well as those that buy other insurance policies besides auto insurance from them.
+You can save on your auto insurance by checking to see if you are eligible for Florida car insurance savings.
+Insurers reward customers that pay their premiums early or automatically, as well as those who buy other insurance policies besides auto insurance from them.
 Here’s a quick look at what the top auto insurance companies in Florida offer discounts and coverage on: